sarahstrong314/MCR3U/2 - Introduction to Functions/7 - Introdution to Discrete Functions.md

 Introduction to Discrete Functions
 -------

-### Continuous Discrete Functions
+### Continuous and Discrete Functions

 A **continuous function** is a function whose domain is a continuous range of real numbers.
-All continuous functions can be graphed and traced without lifting up your pencil.
+All continuous functions can be graphed and traced without lifting up the pencil.

 Polynomial, exponential, and sinusoidal functions are all examples of continuous functions.
-Rational functions are not continuous functions.

 A **discrete function** is a function that can be written explicitly as a finite number of ordered pairs.
 All discrete functions can be graphed by drawing a dot for each coordinate.